learn-co-curriculum/phase-3-metaprogramming-custom-errors/README.md

 custom_errors.rb:11:in `get_married': Person::PartnerError (Person::PartnerError)
 ```

 We did it!
 We raised our very own custom error.
 However, our program is still broken.
-Notice that the `puts beyonce.name` line at the bottom of our file *won't run*, because it follows the `get_married` method call and we called that method in such a way as to raise an error.
+Notice that the `puts beyonce.name` line at the bottom of our file *won't run* because it follows the `get_married` method call, and we called that method in such a way as to raise an error.
 If only there was a way for us to *rescue* our program when such an error is raised and allow it to keep running...

 ## Custom Error Handling